sameersbn/docker-owncloud/README.md

 - You *cannot* install external plugins
 - SSL support is not enabled, you need to do it manually and on your own
+- File upload size is limited to `2G`

 Now lets get started.
 We start by creating data-only containers to isolate data from the various containers as much as we can so that we only expose as much as we need to.